saasbook/hw-hello-rails/Part3.md

-Using convention over configuration, coc
+Using convention over configuration,
 Rails will expect
-this controller's actions to be defined in the class `MoviesController`, and if that class isn't defined at application start time, Rails will try to load it from the file `app/{`controllers/{}movies_controller.rb}.
-Sure enough, if you now reload the page  _root-URI_/`/movies` in your browser, you should see a different error: `uninitialized constant MoviesController`.
-This is good news: a Ruby class name is just a constant that refers to the class object, so Rails is essentially complaining that it can't find the `MoviesController` class, indicating that our route is working correctly!
-As before, this error message and additional information are captured in the log file `log/{`development.log}.
+this controller's actions to be defined in the class `MoviesController`, and if that class isn't defined at application start time, Rails will try to load it from the file `app/controllers/movies_controller.rb`.
+Sure enough, if you now reload the page  _root-URI_`/movies` in your browser, you should see a different error: `uninitialized constant MoviesController`.
+This is good news: Rails is essentially complaining that it can't find the `MoviesController` class, but the fact that it's even looking for that class tells us that our route is working correctly!
+As before, this error message and additional information are captured in the log file `log/development.log`.

 Having covered the first two steps in the list---setting up the app skeleton and creating some initial routes---we can move on to setting up